pavanjagadeesh14/PlagiarismChecker/README.md

 - Intersection and union of word sets are calculated
 - Similarity percentage is derived from the Jaccard score

-This approach is efficient and commonly used in plagiarism detection systems.
+This approach is efficient and commonly used in File Similarity Analyzer.

 ---